chef-boneyard/microsoft_azure/README.md

 `chef-client` with a Chef Server.

 A Microsoft Azure account is required.
-The Management Certificate and Subscriptoin ID are used to authenticate with Azure.
+The Management Certificate and Subscription ID are used to authenticate with Azure.

 Dependent Cookbooks
 ===================

-* xml '~> 1.3.0'
+* None

 Azure Credentials
 ===============